 Definition 29 — Short Integer Solution (SIS)

-Parameters: Dimension $n$, modulus $q$, number of columns $m$, bound $\beta$.
+Parameters: Dimension $n$, modulus $q$, number of columns $m$, norm bound $\beta$.

 Input: A uniformly random matrix $A \in \mathbb{Z}_q^{n \times m}$.

-$Az = 0 \pmod{q} \quad \text{and} \quad \|z\| \leq \beta$
+$Ax \equiv 0 \pmod{q} \quad \text{and} \quad \|x\| \leq \beta$

 SIS is naturally a lattice problem.
-The set of all solutions to $Az = 0 \pmod{q}$ forms a lattice — the q-ary lattice $\Lambda_q^\perp(A)$.
+The set of all solutions to $Ax = 0 \pmod{q}$ forms a lattice — the q-ary lattice $\Lambda_q^\perp(A)$.
 Finding a short SIS solution means finding a short vector in this lattice.
 This is an instance of SVP.

 SIS as SVP in a q-ary Lattice